alfiwillianz/BDC-Internal/README.md

 - IELTS Assessment Criteria and Scoring Guidelines
 - Academic research in automated essay scoring
 - Advanced NLP techniques for text quality assessment
-- Ensemble methods in educational data mining
+- Embedding models and their applications in text analysis

 ---